andrewl/gatsby-source-geo/README.md

 Uses the node-gdal module for accessing underlying geospatial data sources.

-Under development and only lightly tested on GeoJSON files

 ## Install

 You'll need to install both this module and the gdal module.